A coop game in which 2 players must defend a castle while feeding a pig.

 Prototyping and Unity integration.

-Implemented various systems and feedbacks in-engine aimed at encouraging the intended experience (based on playtests feedbacks).
+Implemented various systems and feedbacks based on our intentions and playtests feedbacks.

 Developped the game along with another programmer.

 Winning condition : The Pig is filled up.